electricimp/GoogleIoTCore/README.md

 To start working with the library you should create an instance of the GoogleIoTCore.Client class.
 Most of the settings mentioned in the [Prerequisites](#prerequisites) section are passed to the client's constructor.
 Also, the constructor has additional options which controls the behavior of the library.

-It is possible to instantiate several clients (TODO - true?) but note that Google IoT Core supports only one [connection](#connection) per device.
+It is possible to instantiate several clients but note that Google IoT Core supports only one [connection](#connection) per device.

 ### Authentication and Registration ###